-president formerly Washington and Lee.
-University in Lexington, Va., and a 1972 Notre Dame alumnus, was elected provost on July 21, 2005.
+formerly president at Washington and Lee, University in Lexington, Va., and a 1972 Notre Dame alumnus, was elected provost on July 21, 2005.
 As provost and second-ranking officer of the University, he exercises responsibility for all academic matters.
 He is the fourth person to hold the office since it was established in 1970.